|

 can be analytically continued along

-that avoids
+any path on that avoids

 .
 Doing this for a fundamental system of solutions